yeswanth/react-native-dynamic-tab-view/README.md

 - Animations and positing of headers

 ## How to use
-Simply install by running `yarn install @walkin-frontend/react-native-dynamic-tab-view`
+Simply install by running `yarn install react-native-dynamic-tab-view`

 Use it by